-Platform as a Service (PaaS) is an industry term for cloud services offering a complete solution that includes the middleware and operating system layers, and in some cases. applications, plus additional resources like storage and network devices.
+Platform as a Service (PaaS) is an industry term for cloud services offering a complete solution that includes the middle-ware and operating system layers, and in some cases, applications, plus additional resources such as storage and network devices.

 PaaS customers are charged for a complete instance of the solution.
 The PaaS provider scales resources to match application demand so that the cloud user does not have to allocate resources manually.